Vitamin C for preventing and treating tetanus

 Risk of bias in included studies

-Jahan 1984 did not describe the allocation method, but the vitamin C and control arms were of the same size: 31 compared with 31 in the younger age band; and 27 (vitamin C) compared with 28 (control) in the older participants.
+Jahan 1984 did not describe the allocation method, but the vitamin C and control arms were of the same size: 31 vitamin C patients compared with 31 control participants in the younger age band; and 27 (vitamin C) compared with 28 (control) in the older participants.
 Allocation concealment could not be judged from the report.
-Patients allocated vitamin C received 1 g/day intravenously "in addition to conventional antitetanus therapy which included antitetanus serum, sedatives, antibiotics and muscle relaxant etc." (p 25).
+Patients allocated to the vitamin C group received 1 g/day intravenously "in addition to conventional antitetanus therapy which included antitetanus serum, sedatives, antibiotics and muscle relaxant etc." (p 25).
 Participants allocated to the control arm received conventional antitetanus therapy but the administration of placebo is not mentioned.
 No baseline data, except for the age ranges, are presented for the two trial arms.
 There is no description of how tetanus was diagnosed.
 The authors present results for 117 patients in a table indicating that all recruited patients were included in the analysis.
 The trialists did not state the duration of intervention or their duration of follow-up, but stated that "patients succumbed to tetanus even three to four weeks after admission" (p 27).

 Thus, the Jahan 1984 trial had two age groups with treatment and control arms of similar size and administration of vitamin C was the only systematic difference between them.
 However, the methodological description in the Jahan report is minimal.
 The role of the methodological shortcomings in the interpretation of the study results are considered in the 'Discussion' section.